department-of-veterans-affairs/caseflow/docs/bat-team.md

 Each Bat Team member should take responsibility for one or more Slack channels and monitor for Sentry alerts.
 These come from the production Caseflow system.

 When a new Sentry alert appears in Slack, it should be investigated asap.
+If you cannot investigate it immediately, emoji tag it with the :bat: emoji.

 If a Github ticket already exists for the underlying issue, the Sentry alert should be ignored for a week.
-If a Github ticket does not yet exist, a Github ticket should be created, with a link to the Sentry incident in the ticket description.
+If a Github ticket does not yet exist, create a Github ticket, with a link to the Sentry incident in the ticket description.
 The key evaluation is whether this incident reflects an immediate production issue, particularly affecting data integrity, or whether it can be picked up during normal sprint planning.
 The Bat Team should do just enough investigation to determine further action.

 Mark the Sentry alert in Slack with the green checkmark emoji when it has been triaged.